binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

 &nbsp;

-### Cheapest Place to Deal with Defect
+### Cheapest Place to Deal with Defects

 There has been many studies around the costs of finding and fixing defects early as opposed to cowboy coding, planning to fix defects once the product is delivered, or not planning at all.

-The following table shows the average cost of fixing defects based on when they were intrduced vs when they are detected.
+The following table shows the average cost of fixing defects based on when they were introduced vs when they are detected.
 Putting the practises in the right order can reduce costs by up to 100 times.

 ![](images/AverageCostOfFixingDefects.png)